 Legumes, tofu and soy beverages

-Limit Your Fat Intake
+Limit Your Fat Intake before exercise

 Water carries carbohydrates, proteins, lipids, vitamins and minerals to areas where they can be used.
 It also acts as a lubricant for your joints and muscles, and maintains your body temperature by contributing to sweat evaporation.
 It is important to stay properly hydrated, as both dehydration and overhydration can have negative effects.

 For longer activities, you may choose to drink a sports drink (e.g.: Gatorade, Powerade), which provides energy in the form of carbohydrates as well as electrolytes to replace what you lose during intense physical activity.